 The firm has started using its North London Artificial Recharge Scheme which is currently boosting supplies by 80 million litres a day.

-It has only been called upon four times since it first came into use in 1995.'A worry'
+It has only been called upon four times since it first came into use in 1995.

 If the weather remains dry in January the Beckton desalination plant may be turned on which can supply 150 million litres a day.